moonpiedumplings/moonpiedumplings.github.io/projects/build-server-7/index.md

 Yup.
 Looks like crossing the world is hard.
 Oh well.

 So.
 Now, I'm going to select another provider.
 Ideally, it should be a cheap VPS provider, from a site that is well reputed.
 There is [lowendbox](https://lowendbox.com/), and the related forums [lowendtalk](https://lowendtalk.com/) which cover this.
 Unfortunately, when I click on some of them, they 404.
 The business model many of these low end providers start with, struggles to be sustainable, and they often die, which sucks.
+They like to offer more resources than your money's worth, or things like unlimited bandwidth, which is a risky proposition.

 So, I have a simple idea: I am going to look at the older posts for discounts, and see if they are still active.
 Interestingly, some of the best "one time discounts" are still active, despite the links being two years old.
 By cross referencing this with forum posts about those providers, I can confirm their reliability.